cs161-staff/extensions/README.md

 If you want tighter control over what's approved, set `AUTO_APPROVE_THRESHOLD` to `0` and `AUTO_APPROVE_THRESHOLD_DSP` to `0`.
 It doesn't matter what you set `AUTO_APPROVE_ASSIGNMENT_THRESHOLD` to.

-**<u>What if a student submits an extension request with a partner?</u>**
+**<u>What if a student submits an extension request with one or more partners?</u>**

-Any requested extensions for assignments that are "partner" assignments will apply to the designated partner as well as the student.
-Both student records will be updated on the **Roster**, and the logic for approval will apply to both partners (e.g. if Partner A submits the form and Partner B has a "work-in-progress" record, then the extension as a whole will be flagged for manual approval).
+Any requested extensions for assignments that are "partner" assignments will apply to the designated partner(s) as well as the student.
+Both student records will be updated on the **Roster**, and the logic for approval will apply to all partners (e.g. if Partner A submits the form and Partner B has a "work-in-progress" record, then the extension as a whole will be flagged for manual approval).

 **<u>What happens if this thing internally combusts in the middle of the semester?</u>**